-Something does not belong to Caesar
+Things do not belong to Caesar

-simply because he demands it.
+Simply because he orders it.

 The rights of Caesar are limited

 In the hope that Jesus would compromise Himself through His own words, the Pharisees sent Him their disciples accompanied by Herodians, known supporters of Roman politics, to ask Him the question: “Is it right to pay a tribute to Caesar, or not?”
 (Matthew 22:17.)

 The “tribute” unlike the taxes now bestowed upon free citizens, implied subjugation: it was a contribution exacted of the vanquished by the conqueror.
 Rome had conquered Palestine by force.

 Our Lord answered by first exposing the trap prepared by the Pharisees: “Hypocrites, why do you thus put Me to the test?”
 Upon being shown, at His request, the coin of the tribute on which was found Caesar's effigy, He told them: “Render onto Caesar what belongs to Caesar and onto God what belongs to God.”

 This line is usually quoted by those who wish to stress the duty to pay taxes.
 They do so with much eloquence.
 Most of the time, stopping at the first part of the sentence: at the part that concerns Caesar.
 The latter part, which is concerned by what is owed to God, usually remains under silence, while Caesar is given all the importance, all the place and time in their discourse.